Macedonia naming dispute: Semiological confusion

 The contemporary region of Macedonia is a wider region in the Balkan peninsula that spans across several modern states, mainly Greece (Greek Macedonia), Bulgaria (Blagoevgrad province), the Republic of Macedonia, and Albania (around the Ohrid and Prespa lakes).
 The definite borders of the region are vague, but most contemporary geographers agree on its general location.
 There are several ethnic groups in this region, mostly living within their respective states, all of which are technically "Macedonians" in the regional sense.
 The Republic itself has a substantial minority (25.2%) of ethnic Albanians who are "Macedonians" both in the regional sense, and as legal citizens of the Republic.
 However, in a Balkans where ethnicity rather than nationhood defines peoples' identity, Albanians are never referred to (or refer to themselves) as Macedonians.

 The Greek position suggests that the monopolisation of the name by the Republic and its citizens creates semiological confusion with Macedonian Greeks, as it becomes increasingly difficult to disambiguate which "Macedonia", which "Macedonians" and what "Macedonian language" are referred to in each occasion.

 According to a source Bulgarians living in Blagoevgrad province (Bulgarian Macedonia) are reported to not identify themselves with their regional term "Macedonians" (Macedonian Bulgarians), so as not to be confused with the ethnic Macedonians.
 According to other sources the traditional use of the term "Macedonians" in Bulgaria as a regional designation continues.

 Aromanians are often called machedoni by Romanians, as opposed to the citizens of Macedonia, who are called macedoneni.
 However, most Aromanians do not use designations such as machedoni, rather they have a diverse set of self-designations.
 While some Aromanians self-identify as ethnic Macedonians and Greek Macedonians, particularly those in North Macedonia and Greek Macedonia, only a small number call themselves terms such as makedonji and distinguish themselves from both groups.
 In Romania, the Aromanians as well as the Megleno-Romanians are sometimes known as "Macedo-Romanians".

-The Greek Macedonians demonstrate a strong regional identity and identify themselves as plain Macedonians, who live in plain Macedonia, speaking a Macedonian dialect of modern Greek.
+The Greek Macedonians demonstrate a strong regional identity and identify themselves as Macedonians, who live in Macedonia, speaking a Macedonian dialect of modern Greek.